tgregory98/Mechanical-schema-conceptualisation/README.md

 # Mechanical-schema-conceptualisation

-**README IS CURRENTLY A WORK IN PROGRESS.** Firstly, run.py is the build script which ties together the whole project.
-Now here is a breakdown of the file and folder structure.
+**README IS CURRENTLY A WORK IN PROGRESS.** First note that run.py is the build script which ties together the whole project.
+Now here's a breakdown of the file and folder structure.

 ## demo_schemas folder
 Contains the results of some of the possible approaches.
 The results are png images exported from the Neo4j browser.